srsudo/VINEDA/README.md

 Vineda: Volcanic Infrasound Explosions Detector Algorithm.
 Frontiers in Earth Science (2019).
 Bueno, A., Diaz-Moreno, A., Alvarez, I., De la Torre, A., Lamb, O.D., Zuccarello, L. and De Angelis, S.
 ``

-If used as part of any research work or data processing pipeline, we would appreciate citations.
+If used as part of any research work or data processing pipeline, we would appreciate if the work is cited.

 ## Installation & Features (Python)